khanonuvov/GSIK-DTA/README.md

 # GSIK-DTA
-The code will come soon.....
+The code will come soon.